frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/8a2089637ad2a82eecfd5262a5ea9d1f)

 This is a cursor movement layer based on my [Custom Mouse](../../../../keyboard-notes/tree/master/qmk-custom-mouse) code.
 Overall, the layout mimics the Edit layer except that the cursor keys move the mouse and the left thumb is used for mouse buttons.
 This layer also has keys to trigger various types of screenshot (some of which need moving the mouse before or after).

+While it may seem odd to have the cursor keys on the left hand, the way to use this layer is not to repeatedly press the cursor keys, but to press one or two (for diagonal movement), and then press and hold the Repeat key on the right hand to start and stop cursor movement.

 ## Func